 The ongoing boycott of Facebook over its hypocritical approach to censorship incited a massive protest joined by global corporations.
 While their intent is good, if it leads to more censorship, we’re going in the wrong direction.

 Sure, we have a decidedly natural slant.
 We want to empower families.
-Our mission is to help them meet their breastfeeding goals, encourage healthy eating, and give parents the most up-to-date peer-reviewed science so they can make informed decisions.
+Our mission is to help women meet their breastfeeding goals, encourage families in healthy eating, and give parents the most up-to-date peer-reviewed science so they can make informed decisions.

 Controversial topics suppressed

 At Your Baby, Your Way, we aren’t afraid of controversial subjects.
 We post regularly about vaccine safety, glyphosate and other environmental toxins, and the harms of baby Tylenol.
-We also write about the benefits of home birth, gentle parenting, and leaving babies intact.
+We also write about the benefits of home birth, gentle parenting, and leaving baby boys intact.

 Information like this is useful.
 Even for those who don’t agree with it.
 Perhaps especially for those who don’t agree.